Dementia

 People who carry a certain form of a gene known as APOE e4 appear to have a higher risk of these serious complications.
 The FDA recommends testing for this gene before starting treatment.

-If you take a blood thinner or have other risk factors for brain bleeding, talk to your healthcare professional before taking lecanemab or donanemab.
+If you take a blood thinner or have other risk factors for brain bleeding, talk with your healthcare professional before taking lecanemab or donanemab.
 Blood-thinning medicines may increase the risk of bleeds in the brain.
+These medicines include clot-busting medicines given to people with strokelike symptoms.

 More research is being done on the potential risks of taking lecanemab and donanemab.
 Other research is looking at how effective the medicines may be for people at risk of Alzheimer's disease, including people who have a first-degree relative, such as a parent or sibling, with the disease.